Butler, Adebayo score 22 each as Heat top Nuggets 125-105

 LAKE BUENA VISTA, Fla.
 (AP) — Jimmy Butler and Bam Adebayo each scored 22 points to help the Miami Heat beat the Denver Nuggets 125-105 on Saturday in the first restart game for both teams.

-Nikola Jokic and Jerami Grant each scored 19 points for Denver.
 The Nuggets played without guards Jamal Murray (hamstring), Will Barton (knee) and Gary Harris (hip).
 Murray ranks second on the team with 18.8 points per game.

+Denver also did not get a full training camp because of coronavirus cases on the team.

+“It’s still unacceptable,” Nuggets guard Torrey Craig said.
+“If you’re out there, you have to play your best and you’ve got to compete.
+You don’t make any excuses, no matter how many guys you have.”

-Heat center Meyers Leonard stood during the national anthem, saying it was out of respect forr the U.S. military, while all the coaches and players around him kneeled.
+Heat center Meyers Leonard stood during the national anthem, saying it was out of respect for the U.S. military, while all the coaches and players around him kneeled.
 His brother, Bailey Leonard, served two tours in Afghanistan with the Marines.
 Leonard wore a Black Lives Matter T-shirt over a jersey that said “Equality.”

 Denver led 57-56 at halftime, but Miami outscored the Nuggets 38-22 in the third quarter to lead 94-79 heading into the fourth.